 Founded in 1875 and incorporated in 1999, Birmingham County FA (BCFA) is a non-profit making company limited by guarantee.
-The organisation is one of the largest County FA's within the national network with a staff of 24 and a Board of Directors of eleven, six of whom are Independent Non Executives.
+The organisation is one of the largest County FA's within the national County FA network with a staff of 24 and a Board of Directors of 12, eight of whom are Independent Non Executives.
 The BCFA 'region' incorporates Birmingham, Warwickshire and the Black Country.
-The business develops and supports 1,200 member clubs at all levels who between them have over 4,800 teams playing all the various formats of the national game along with 1,400 registered Referees.
-The company delivers over 350 football related courses each year which includes coaching and refereeing and facilitates the improvement of football facilities.
-The business governs the local grassroots game which includes administering on and off-field indiscipline whilst trying to improve participant behaviour and making the game safe and accessible for all.
-BCFA organises 14 County Cups with the Senior Cup being one of the oldest cup competitions in the World and in 2019, BCFA achieved the Intermediate level of the Equality Standard.
+The business develops and supports 1,200 member clubs at all levels who between them have over 5,100 teams playing all the various formats of the national game along with 1,200 registered Referees.
+BCFA sanctions over 50 football competitions and facilitates the improvement of grass pitches and football facilities which includes new and refurbished 3G pitches and changing rooms.
+The business also governs the local grassroots game which includes administering on and off-field indiscipline whilst trying to improve participant behaviour and making the game safe and accessible for all.
+BCFA organises 14 County Cups with the Senior Cup being one of the oldest cup competitions in the World and in 2019, BCFA achieved the Intermediate level of the Equality Standard and also successfully complied with the FA's Safeguarding Operating Standard for the fourth consecutive year in May 2022.